-Released on Northern Heritage Records in January 2006, Presence is the first official release from the Polish Black Metal band Mgła.
-This 12" E.P. features three
+Released on Northern Heritage Records in January 2006, Presence is the first official release from the Polish black metal band Mgła.
+This 12" E.P. features

-songs of fairly standard Black Metal.
-While there is nothing all that unique about the music, it is executed quite well and
+three songs of fairly standard black metal.
+While there is nothing all that unique about the music, it is executed quite well

-possesses a rather morbid atmosphere.
+and possesses a rather morbid atmosphere.
 It consists of mid-paced drumming underneath fast-picked tremolo riffs.
-There is an
+There is

 The song is fairly monotonous, with little variation throughout, but does well to maintain the listener's interest.
 It seems

 as if it is going to pick up, in the second half, but the drumming does not keep a consistent pace and the haphazard approach

 kills the potential impact of the guitar riffs.

 The next song, simply titled "II", starts out with more cold tremolo